oxc-project/acorn-test262/test-typescript/tests/cases/compiler/derivedClassConstructorWithExplicitReturns01.ts.md

                       "start": 46,
                       "end": 69,
                       "raw": "\"this never gets used.\"",
-                      "value": "this never gets used."
+                      "value": "this never gets used.",
+                      "regex": null,
+                      "bigint": null
                     }
                   }
                 ]